 Equipment purchased for you will be available for your use as long as you need it.

-It’s important to get in touch with your icare coordinator or case manager when you no longer need your larger items of equipment, such as wheelchairs, exercise machines or beds, as we may be able to retrieve them.
+It’s important to get in touch with your icare contact or case manager when you no longer need your larger items of equipment, such as wheelchairs, exercise machines or beds, as we may be able to retrieve them.

 If you have equipment that has been paid for by icare, and this equipment is lost, accidentally damaged or stolen, we need to know straight away.